esmallah/data_assistant/README.md

-for activate virusal environment source ../env/Scripts/activate source activate env_leader python main.py
+for activate virusal environment source ../env/Scripts/activate source activate a1leader_pyqt python main.py

 conda init
-conda activate env_leader
+conda activate a1leader_pyqt

 if not activate conda restart your texteditor as adminstrator
 #_____for backup enviroment ( or run as adminstrator)